AntonioTorres23/OpenGL_Notes/SSAO.md

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_T, GL_CLAMP_TO_EDGE);
 ```

 This gives us a position texture that we can use to obtain depth values for each of the kernel samples.
-Note that we store the positions in a floating point data format; this way position values aren't clamped to $[0.0, 1.0]$
+Note that we store the positions in a floating point data format; this way position values aren't clamped to $[0.0, 1.0]$ and we need the higher precision.
+Also note the texture wrapping method of `GL_CLAMP_TO_EDGE`.
+This ensures we don't accidently oversample position/depth values in screen-space outside the texture's default coordinate region.

+Next, we need the actual hemisphere sample kernel and some method to randomly rotate it.

+**Normal-oriented Hemisphere**